Justine Siegal: Career

 Siegal was also Chair of the WBSC's Women’s Development Commission.

+Siegal was the Associate Director of Sports Partnerships at the Center for the Study of Sport in Society at Northeastern Universityfrom 2011-2015.

-Coaching and pitching batting practice in men's professional baseball
+Work in men's professional baseball

 Siegal in 2009 became the first female coach of a professional men's baseball team, when she worked for the Brockton Rox, in the independent Canadian American Association of Professional Baseball, as the first-base coach.

 In 2011, at the age of 37, she was the first woman to throw batting practice to an MLB team, the Cleveland Indians during spring training.
 Catcher Paul Phillips, to whom she pitched, said: "I thought she did great.
 She would fit right in.
 Had you not seen her pony tails, you would not have thought anything of it."
 Siegal said: "This is my biggest day in baseball so far.
 This is the greatest game on earth."
 She has also thrown batting practice to the Oakland Athletics, Tampa Bay Rays, St. Louis Cardinals, Houston Astros, and New York Mets.

 Siegal was hired by the Oakland Athletics in October 2015 for a two-week coaching stint as a guest instructor in their instructional league in Arizona, becoming the first female coach for a Major League Baseball team.
 David Frost, the A’s assistant general manager, stated that they were thrilled that "Justine will be joining us for instructional league.... she brings with her a wealth of knowledge and expertise from years of playing, coaching, and teaching the game and all of our young players will benefit greatly from her time in camp."

 In September 2016 she was an in-uniform mental skills coach for Israel at the 2017 World Baseball Classic qualifier.
 In addition, Justine's duties included throwing bp, helping on-field practice, and charting the opposing pitchers.

 Baseball For All

 Growing up being told that baseball is a sport for boys, while softball is the sport for girls, influenced her to start her own nonprofit organization called Baseball For All when she was 23 years old.
 Siegal is the founder and executive director of Baseball for All, an organization that works toward gender equity in youth baseball by strongly encouraging and providing opportunities for girls to participate in baseball.

-Baseball For All encourages and provides equal opportunities for girls with the same passion for baseball to connect and foster that passion playing baseball.
-Through Baseball For All she is trying to get rid of the status quo of females being discouraged from playing baseball.
-Baseball For All encourages young girls to pursue their love for baseball, and educates the public on the importance of equal opportunities for men and women.
-The programs works on giving girls the sources needed to participate in the sport whether it means becoming a player, coach, umpire, or filling other baseball roles in hopes that other communities will extend their baseball programs to girls.